Average time spent – 1-2 hours.

 Foremark reservoir is in south Derbyshire and is owned by Severn Trent water.
 It is also a 230 acre nature reserve which is open to the public.
 You can enjoy walking, fishing, bird watching and horse riding.
 The reservoir was constructed in the 1970s.

 There are no set walking routes at the reservoir but there are a variety of trails through woodland, alongside the reservoir and to Carver’s rocks.
 Foremark is home to Burton sailing club which offers a range of activities for beginners and the experienced.
 These include windsurfing, offshore sailing and more.

 The reservoir has a play area for the kids and there is also a ‘beach’ area although swimming is not permitted.
 If you’re lucky you may spot some of the reservoirs many species of birds, butterflies and moths.

 Covid 19 – Please check the website or social media of an attraction before visiting.
 Many places may be open differently and some remain closed.
 Reviews do not mention all of these changes or possible price changes.
 Most places now require you to pre-book online in advance.

-Opening: For up to date opening times and dates please visit their website.
+Opening: Foremark reservoir is open every day except Christmas Day.
+For up to date opening times and dates please visit their website.

-Category – Museum – Indoors and Outdoors – Suitable for all ages
+Category – Reservoir – Outdoors – Suitable for all ages